accelist/nextjs-starter/README.md

 ### `styles` Folder

 Place plain `.css` files in this folder and import them from `globals.css` to apply them as Global Stylesheet.
-These styles will apply to all pages and components in your application.
+These styles will apply to all pages and components.

 > Due to the global nature of stylesheets, and to avoid conflicts, they may not be imported from pages / components.